How to Use Quick Assist in Windows 11

 Summary

-Windows 11 Quick Assist is a simple tool for giving or getting remote computer help using a secure code.- Quick Assist helps you give or get remote help on Windows 11 computers.
+Windows 11 Quick Assist is a straightforward tool that lets you easily give or get remote computer help using a secure code.- Quick Assist helps you give or get remote help on Windows 11 computers.

 - It uses a secure code to connect safely between two PCs.